hyperoslo/heroku-deploy/README.md

 * Maintenance mode on
 * Database migrations
 * Restart dynos
-  * Ensures all processes have introspected any database schema afresh (possibly affected by migrations)
+  * Ensures all processes are in sync after potential database migrations
 * Maintenance mode off